kparc/kcc/README.md

 # k crash course

-a gentle introduction to 𝒌 language is elsewhere.
+a gentle introduction to 𝒌 language is elsewhere

 **[genesis](#genesis)**